Operators/swipes-view-android/README.md

 Passing Data
 ---------------

-Data must be passed to the SwipesView inside of a SwipesAdapter subclass:
+Data must be passed to the SwipesView from a SwipesAdapter subclass:

 	swipesView.setAdapter(new BasicExampleSwipesAdapter(this, R.layout.card_item));